-Ensures that the safeguarding policy and procedures are implemented and followed by all staff

-- Allocates sufficient time and resources to enable the DSP to carry out the role effectively, including the assessment of children/young people and attendance at strategy discussions and other necessary meetings - Ensures that all staff feel able to raise concerns about poor or unsafe practice and that such concerns are handled sensitively and in accordance with the whistleblowing procedures - Ensures that children/young people's safety and welfare is addressed through the 24hr curriculum.
+- Ensures that the safeguarding policy and other related policies and procedures are shared (including any updates), implemented and adhered to.
+Formal monitoring to take place to ensure good practice. - Allocates sufficient time and resources to enable the DSP to carry out the role effectively, including the assessment of children/young people and attendance at strategy discussions and other necessary meetings - Ensures that all staff feel able to raise concerns about poor or unsafe practice and that such concerns are handled sensitively and in accordance with the whistleblowing procedures - Ensures that children/young people's safety and welfare is addressed through the curriculum.